 Russ Kanjorski brings 25 years of experience from multiple industries through his solar, strategy consulting, finance and legal background.
-Before Sense, Russ served in leadership roles at two solar PV startups.
+Before co-founding Sense, Russ served in leadership roles at two venture-backed solar photovoltaic companies.

-Russ was vice president of business development at Semprius and vice president of marketing at Abound Solar, where he led the global go-to-market strategy, ramping the business to a $70 million run rate over 3 years.
+Russ was Vice President of Business Development at Semprius and Vice President of Marketing at Abound Solar, where he led the global business development and go-to-market strategy, landing $1.5 billion in contracted revenue and ramping the business from pre-revenue to a $70 million run rate over 3 years.

 Russ has also led four venture equity financings totaling almost $250 million.